T.O.P: 2007–2010: Solo career development, move into acting, and GD & TOP

-Following the release of the band's albums and singles, T.O.P. began working on his solo career.
+After releasing the band's albums and singles, T.O.P. began working on his solo career.
 In April 2007, he was featured with fellow BigBang members Taeyang and G-Dragon on singer Lexy's single "Super Fly" for her album Rush.
 Later that summer, he appeared as an actor in Red Roc's "Hello" music video.
 He became the first member of BigBang to venture into acting, starring in the KBS2 drama I Am Sam, portraying the school's top fighter, Chae Musin.
-Despite wanting to use his stage name when acting, believing it reflects his professional side more, he is often billed with his real name, with his stage name included in parenthesis.
+Despite wanting to use his stage name when acting, believing it reflects his professional side more, he is often billed with his real name, with his stage name included in parentheses.
 He also became a host of MBC's music program Music Core.

 While promoting his group's materials in 2008, T.O.P appeared on other artists' records, including Gummy for the song "I'm Sorry" for her album Comfort, veteran singer Uhm Jung-hwa for her single "D.I.S.C.O." and ZiA for her single "I Only See You".
 The same year, he was admitted to Dankook University in the theatre department.
 The following year, T.O.P. portrayed the assassin Vick in the critically acclaimed Korean television drama Iris (2009).
 He also recorded the song "Hallelujah" for the drama's soundtrack with Taeyang and G-Dragon.
 Following Iris, T.O.P. starred in the suspense film 19-Nineteen along with fellow member Seungri.
 The duo released the single "Because" for the movie's soundtrack.

-T.O.P's performance the 2010 war drama 71: Into the Fire was well-received, earning him several Best New Actor awards at local award giving bodies.
+T.O.P's performance in the 2010 war drama 71: Into the Fire was well-received, earning him several Best New Actor awards at local award-giving bodies.
 The movie also gained one million admissions in a week.
 Simultaneously, T.O.P began to prepare for his solo musical debut.
 During BigBang's Big Show Concert in January 2010, T.O.P. performed his new single "Turn It Up".
 Released as a digital single, it peaked at number two, and sold over 1.3 million downloads by the end of 2010.

 Later that year, T.O.P and bandmate G-Dragon formed a subunit to release the album GD & TOP (2010).
 Prior to the release of the album, the duo held a worldwide premiere showcase for their album at Times Square in Yeongdeungpo of Seoul, South Korea, which was also broadcast live on YouTube.
 Three singles were released in support of the album: "High High", "Oh Yeah", and "Knock Out".
 All three singles preceded the release of the album and attained commercial successes: "Knock Out" was a chart topper while "Oh Yeah" and "High High" both peaked at number two and number three respectively.
 The album was released on Christmas Eve, and debuted at number one with 200,000 pre-ordered copies.